 On 11 May, the Finnish Centre for Art and Design in Fiskars held an exhibition of photographs from Kazakhstan, entitled ‘Silenced Voices’.
-The author, photographer and journalist, Kukka Ranta, visited Kazakhstan in autumn 2012 within the framework of the mission, organised by the Open Dialog Foundation.
+The author, photographer and journalist, Kukka Ranta, visited Kazakhstan in autumn 2012 within the framework of the mission, organised by the Open Dialogue Foundation.

 The photo exhibits depict the people of Kazakhstan, united by a sense of exclusion.
 In the pictures, one can see regional migrants who left their home villages and inhabited the poor suburbs of Almaty in the search of a better life.
 In the big city, they struggle with the hostility of the police and live under constant threat, fearing the potential loss of their makeshift homes to the benefit of developers.

 A large part of the exhibition is devoted to the tragedy of Zhanaozen –the place of sanguinary suppression of workers’ strikes in December 2011.
 Kukka Ranta photographed family members of those who were killed in the massacre, people engaged in the provision of assistance to victims, and journalists, who have subsequently been labeled ‘extremist’ by the government for covering the events.

 With suggestive images, the journalist describes the Kazakh reality which significantly differs from the country’s image, widespread throughout the world, presenting it as a rapidly developing oil empire.
 Thanks to her, those whom the authorities in Astana try to keep away from video cameras, receive an opportunity to speak their mind.